Jesterwocky/qwizDOM/README.md

 ### `.remove()`
 Removes all nodes in the collection from their parent nodes.

-For each node in the collection, uses .parentNode.removeChild(node) to find the node's parent and remove the node as its child.

 ### `.removeClass(arg)`
 Takes a single class name or array.
 Removes the specified class(es) from each element in the collection.